YonathanGuez/crawler_python3/README.md

-# crawler_python3
+# Begining Crawler / Scraping with Python3
+Training  :
-Training  :This project is dedicate to get some information on website
+This project is dedicate to get some information on website and test some library like BeautifulSoup / Chromedrive / requests

 ## Chrome
 version : 80.0.3XXXX